xave-finance/amm-v1/Deployment.md

 1. Deploy core contracts (Factory + Libs + Zap)

-    **Pre deployment:** if deploying to other networks aside from mainnet, update the hardcoded USDC address in `Zap.sol` first with the correct USDC address on the chosen network before running the below command
+    **Pre deployment:** if deploying to other networks aside from mainnet, update the hardcoded USDC address (in checksum format) in `Zap.sol` first with the correct USDC address on the chosen network before running the below command

     ```
     > yarn deploy:<network>:1